 A report on the group's findings will be issued in February, he said.

-Three courses of action are under discussion - doing nothing, widening the road to a four-lane freeway or adding interchanges to the two-lane highway - but Pederson said the panel is not being asked to decide among those choices.
-The state is not committed to any of those options, he said.
+There are three courses of action under discussion - doing nothing, widening the road to a four-lane freeway or adding interchanges to the two-lane highway - but Pederson said the panel is not being asked to decide among those choices.

 "We're trying to predict what changes in land use we could expect" under each of the three options, he said.